vishnu350/rs-mainspring-winder/README.md

 # RS Winder Parts Description
 There are several parts to the RS mainspring winder:
 - **The housing barrel**.
 This part is the barrel that houses the mainspring and plunger, with a rising sun knurling pattern on the top for no reason.
 - **The winder base**.
-This part is responsible for winding the mainspring with the help of the arbour hook.
+This part is responsible for winding the mainspring with the help of the arbor hook.
 - **The plunger**.
 This part pushes the mainspring out of the housing barrel into the actual mainspring barrel.
-- **The arbour hook**.
-Fashion this part out of a staple pin using the staple jig part (see [instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbour-Hook-for-the-Winder-Base)) and insert into one of the holes on the winder base part (see [guide](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbour-Hook-to-the-Mainspring)).
+- **The arbor hook**.
+Fashion this part out of a staple pin using the staple jig part (see [instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbor-Hook-for-the-Winder-Base)) and insert into one of the holes on the winder base part (see [guide](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbor-Hook-to-the-Mainspring)).
 Also called **anchor**.
 - **The setter bowl**.
 This part helps the ejection of the mainspring by a very small amount so that the actual mainspring barrel can be easily fitted in by hand (see 2nd picture above).
-- **The arbour rod**.
+- **The arbor rod**.
 Get a dowel pin (or equivalent) with 1.5mm-3.0mm diameter and place it at the center of the winder base.
 - **The staple jig**.
-Use this part to easily cut the staple pins to form the arbour hook, watch instructional video [here](https://youtu.be/na0XtIDea9I).
+Use this part to easily cut the staple pins to form the arbor hook, watch instructional video [here](https://youtu.be/na0XtIDea9I).

-**NOTE:** *The arbour hook and rod are too small to be 3D printed, hence metal parts are **required**.*
+**NOTE:** *The arbor hook and rod are too small to be 3D printed, hence metal parts are **required**.*

 # Building the RS winder
 Recommended 3D printing options: